angelo-wf/elsemble/DOC.md

 - `.include <path>`: Includes the file at `path` as assembly.
 - `.incbin <path>, [start], [count]`: Include binary data from the file at `path`.
 If `start` and `count` are privided, only includes `count` bytes starting from `start`.
 If count is omitted, goes to the end of the file.
 If both are omitted, includes the whole file.

-absolute paths (starting with `/`) work as expected.
+Absolute paths (starting with `/`) work as expected.
 Paths starting with `./` are resolved as being relative to the working directory, other paths are relative to the including file.
 Includes within macros are relative to the file that defines the macro, not the file calling it.

 ### Setting and moving the PC